Bob Demulder (Photo by NCC)

 Regional Vice-president, Alberta Region

-After leaving government, Bob spent a number of years as director and acting executive director with the Alberta Forest Products Association.
+After leaving government, Bob spent a number of years as an executive with the Alberta Forest Products Association.
 In 2002, he headed up a new Integrated Landscape Management Program (ILM) under the Alberta Chamber of Resources.
-The ILM was the first program of its kind designed to address the cumulative effects and environmental impacts of resource development and the role of Alberta’s public land use allocation and management system in this context.
+ILM was the first program of its kind designed to proactively address the cumulative effects and environmental impacts of resource development on Alberta’s public lands.

-In March 2008, Bob joined the Nature Conservancy of Canada (NCC) as the regional vice-president in Alberta.
-This has allowed him to continue to pursue his lifelong interest in conservation and nature and to give back in a way that produces a meaningful and tangible legacy.
+In March 2008, Bob joined the Nature Conservancy of Canada as the Alberta Regional vice-president.
+This role has allowed him to continue to pursue his lifelong interest in conservation and nature and has also provided the opportunity to give back in a way that produces a meaningful and tangible legacy.
+NCC’s mandate promotes conservation through non-advocacy and business-like approaches, an area in which Bob thrives.
+He serves on a number of relevant boards and looks forward to future challenges related to the role NCC and the conservation community will play in dealing with emerging ecological offset concepts.